-There are a number of setbacks that ABO Wind adheres to in order to eliminate or minimize impact to people and environment.
+There are a number of setbacks that SSI adheres to in order to eliminate or minimize impact to people and environment.
 These include:

 Potential Impacts and Environmental Studies

-Furthermore, Water Act applications will be submitted to AEP for construction activities in Ephemeral Water Bodies (“Class I”) and Temporary (“Class II”) wetlands.
-In-lieu wetland replacement fees will be paid to AEP for any wetland losses; these fees contribute to wetland replacement initiatives throughout in the province.
+Once the AEPA Referral Report is issued an application is made to the AUC under Rule 007 – Application – Solar power plants or battery storage facilities, 10 megawatts or greater – urban and rural.
+SSI expects to submit the application in Q4, 2023.
+The Public will be informed of the Application submission.
+Furthermore, Water Act applications will be submitted to AEPA for construction activities in Ephemeral Water Bodies (“Class I”) and Temporary (“Class II”) wetlands.
+In-lieu wetland replacement fees will be paid to AEPA for any wetland losses; these fees contribute to wetland replacement initiatives throughout in the province.

 Historical Resources, including archaeological and paleontological sites, will be considered for the Project.
-ABO Wind will consult with Alberta Culture and Status of Women in order to obtain clearance for the Project.
+SSI will consult with Alberta Culture and Status of Women in order to obtain clearance for the Project.

 At ABO Wind, we believe that we are more than just the projects we develop but are a part of the communities where they are developed.